 2. Do Your Research

-The internet is a valuable resource when it comes to researching assisted living options.
+The internet is a valuable resource when it comes to researching options for moving a parent into assisted living.
 You can start a simple online search with “assisted living near me,” and you will be able to see assisted living facilities in your area.
 There are a few things you should consider while searching for the perfect facility for your loved one:

 - Make a list of your favorite facilities.- As you research, make a list of your top options.
 Don’t be afraid to call to get more information.
 Read reviews and check out the “about” section on websites.